-In order to be healthy, we need to make sure we’re putting healthy things into our bodies – including healthy bacteria – such as probiotics.
+In order to be healthy, we need to put healthy things into our bodies – including healthy bacteria – such as probiotics.
 Probiotics are live microorganisms that can help promote a healthy digestive tract and immune system, in addition to preventing (and even treating) certain illnesses, including autoimmune diseases, urinary tract infections, and skin ailments.
 When your body doesn’t have enough healthy bacteria, or if you are suffering from an illness, this can change the balance of bacteria in your system and lead to some of these aforementioned digestive and health-related problems.
 By introducing probiotics, this changes the composition of the bacteria in the gut and pushes out the bad, preventing it from multiplying and leading to infections or inflammation.

 The most common reasons why probiotics are recommended is when you are taking antibiotics.
 While antibiotics are helpful in getting rid of infections, they not only kill off the bad bacteria, but can also kill off the good bacteria.
 As a result, a common symptom associated with antibiotic use and a lack of healthy bacteria in the gut is diarrhea.
 This is why, in order to replenish the healthy bacteria and restore the healthy balance of your gut, you should use probiotics whenever you are on an antibiotic.

 There are different strains of probiotics, each of which have a different effect on the body, and they include the following:

 • B. animalis